This easy gram flour flatbread recipe has only 2 ingredients. It takes just a few minutes to make and can be used for breakfast, lunch or dinner.

-Flatbreads can be made with many types of flours but in this post we’ll look at flatbread made from gram flour, which is actually chickpea flour, also known as Besan or garbanzo flour.
+You can make flatbreads with other types of flours but in this post we’ll dive into the beauty of making flatbread from gram flour, which is actually chickpea flour, also known as Besan or garbanzo flour.

 Table of Contents